 Even though you can get started with Wix for free, the platform isn’t open source and it doesn’t give you access to everything under the hood.
 In fact, you can only use Wix in the way that the authors intended it to be used.

 You can’t install new features or third-party themes on your own – something that’s possible in WordPress.
 Basically, if something can’t be found in the Wix user panel, it can’t be done.

 On the other hand, the ease of use when launching your website with Wix is truly impressive.
-There’s very little learning curve, no coding skills required, and basically anyone can use it to build a website or an e-commerce store on their own.
+There’s a very little learning curve, no coding skills required, and basically, anyone can use it to build a website or an e-commerce store on their own.

-Check out Wix’s own gallery of websites built with the platform to get a better idea of what people are doing with it.
+Check out Wix’s own gallery of websites built with the platform to get a better idea of what people have created using Wix.

 - Use Wix if you want to build a website for free.
 And especially if this is non-negotiable.